jappeace/jappeaceApplication/content/pragmatic-haskell-database.md

 `Beam.insertExpressions` function.
 This is how we insert an item, in this case we only want to insert one user.
 We use the User constructor defined earlier in the `DB.hs` module to obtain a user.
-THe fields are populated with values or a special default value.
+The fields are populated with values or a special default value.

 Note that although this function is complex, if we do anything wrong we get a type error.
 Our code will not compile unless we do it right.
-This is one of the strenghts of beam.
+This is one of the strengths of beam.

 ```haskell
       _ <- runInsertReturningList (DB._messages DB.awesomeDB) $ Beam.insertExpressions $ [DB.Message{